-Figure 51: Advanced search result
+Advanced search result

-4.12 Creating Tables
+Creating Tables

-OpenL Tablets WebStudio allows creating tables of the following types:
+OpenL Studio allows creating tables of the following types:

 - datatype table

 - vocabulary table

 - data table

 - test table

 - properties table

-- simple rules table
+• simple rules table

-Tables are created via the wizard initiated by clicking the Create Table button creates a table for the current module.
+Tables are created via the wizard initiated by clicking the Create Table button Create Table .
+The wizard creates a table for the current module.
 The table is available for all included modules and modules linked by dependencies.
-For more information on dependencies, see the Project and Module dependencies section in [OpenL Tablets Reference Guide].
+For more information on dependencies, see OpenL Tablets Reference Guide > Project and Module Dependencies.